kwonus/Quelle-Obsolete/Quelle.md

 search.exact = 1 //  search.span  = 8 // Godhead // eternal

+The one restriction on macro definitions is that they must represent valid Quelle statements.
+The statement will not be labelled if it would result in invalid Quelle syntax.

 ### V. More about Segmentation of Quelle Statements

-If an execution ONLY contains CONTROL verbs, then the key-value pairs are saved.
-Otherwise, they only affect the current statement.

 | **Operative Clause** | Secondary Clauses       | Dependent Clauses | Example                     |
 | -------------------- | ----------------------- | ----------------- | --------------------------- |